Propalorchestes

-Propalorchestes is a fossil genus of Diprotodontidae, mammals that existed in Australia.
+Propalorchestes is a fossil genus of palorchestid marsupial that existed in Australia during the Miocene epoch.

 Overview

 The type species is Propalorchestes novaculacephalus.
 The genus is probably ancestral to Palorchestes and resembles Ngapakaldia, another palorchestid that existed during the Miocene epoch.

 Evidence for the transitional connection between earlier and later phylogenies was discovered amongst the Riversleigh fauna, including a more complete maxilla within the unworn dentition of a juvenile.

 The marsupial appears to have existed from the early to mid Miocene in material obtained in north-eastern Queensland, in fossil deposits at Riversleigh.

 A largely complete cranium, providing anatomical evidence of the rostral morphology that distinguished the lineage of Propalorchestes and Palorchestes from similar groups of the diprotodont order of marsupials.
 The dentition of the specimen links the form of molars found in the early wynyardiids with those of the palorchestids.

 The type species and genus were named in 1986 by Peter F. Murray, conducting palaeontological research at the Northern Territory Museum of Arts and Sciences, along with a second and possible third species proposed in 1990.